hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 and how they are used for identifying zones of accumulation and significant events.
 The methods used to calculate the different environmental variables are explained in [_The land use profile_](luseprofile).
 The codes and descriptions used to identify the items as well as the different economic groupings are covered in detail in [_Code groups_](codegroups).
-How samples are collected and the methods for identifying extreme values and calculating baselines for a region can be found here [_Beach litter baselines_](threshhold).
+How samples are collected and the methods for identifying extreme values and calculating baselines for a region can be found in [_Beach litter baselines_](threshhold).

 The results for each municipality are included with the lake or river to which they belong.
 A more detailed report can be produced for any municipality in this document.
 Requests for more information should be sent to the Municipal waste section of Swiss federal office for the